ABOUT BREAST CANCER

 Don’t panic if you have signs or symptoms like fatigue, weight change or bone pain.
 These are common problems for many people.
 Most often, they don’t mean the breast cancer has spread.
 For example, bone pain may be a sign of arthritis or muscle strain.
 And many people have fatigue for a number of reasons.

-Discuss any signs or symptoms you have (especially if they last more than 2 weeks) with your health care provider to find out the cause.
-It’s always OK to get a second opinion, especially if you feel your health care provider isn’t listening to your concerns.
+Discuss any signs or symptoms you have (especially if they last more than two weeks) with your doctor to find out the cause.

 Learn about follow-up care after breast cancer treatment.